 With the COVID-19 pandemic making large gatherings unsafe, many companies and universities have been forced to cancel job fairs and in-person recruiting events.
 Thankfully, modern-day technology has created new possibilities for virtual recruiting and onboarding.
 Although digitally selecting and hiring new employees is more accessible, attracting top talent can be troublesome during economic downturns.

-Below are some useful recommendations to help give your virtual recruiting process a jumpstart in finding qualified applicants for your job positions!
+Below are some useful recommendations to help give your virtual recruiting process a Canvas in finding qualified applicants for your job positions!

 Featured Image from freevector.com